Who we are

 Charles Hall: clinical editor

-Charles has a background in medicine, computing, writing, and media production.
+Charles studied pre-clinical medicine and computer science at Cambridge University.
+He received his medical degree from Imperial College School of Medicine and has a masters degree in science media production from Imperial College London.
 His role at BMJ Learning is to commission and edit learning modules, ensuring that they are easy to follow and of the highest possible quality.
-He is also involved in many of the multimedia modules published by BMJ Learning.
+He is also involved in many of the videos and animations published by BMJ Learning.

 Elizabeth Hauke: clinical editor